 Bullet Journal Hacks, No. 14 – Use Wire Clips to Hold Your Journal Open

 It can be extremely annoying when your journal keeps closing on you when you’re trying to write in it.
 Invest in some simple wire clips to hold your bullet journal open at the page you’re working on – simples!
-We love this rose gold set, which also comes with pretty paper clips which can be used as page markers.
+I love this rose gold set, which also comes with pretty paper clips which can be used as page markers.
+(Update – this set has currently sold out on Amazon, I’ve replaced the link with something very similar!)

-And that, we think, just about covers it!
-We love these bullet journal hacks for making our bullet journaling antics more beautiful and simpler – we hope you do too!
-If you’re interested on stocking up your bullet journal supplies in general, you might want to check out some of our favourites here.
-Let us know what you thought of these bullet journal hacks, have you tried any, or have some tips of your own to share?
+And that, I think, just about covers it!
+I love these bullet journal hacks for making my bullet journaling antics more beautiful and effective – I hope you do too!
+If you want to stock up your bullet journal supplies in general, you might want to check out some of my favourites here.
+Let me know what you thought of these bullet journal hacks, have you tried any, or have some tips of your own to share?
 Laters!